 For the JAMA Psychiatry study, researchers used the DSM-IV definition laid out by the American Psychiatric Association in 1994.
-This definition combines factors of alcohol misuse and alcohol dependence such as:
+This definition combines factors of alcohol misuse and dependence such as:

-Of 11 criteria used for this study, the presence of two or more indicated an alcohol use disorder, while six or more indicated a severe alcohol use disorder.
+Of 11 criteria used for this study, the presence of two or more indicated an AUD, while six or more indicated a severe alcohol use disorder.
 The study also tracked other patterns like “high-risk” drinking, which researchers defined as four or more drinks per day for women and five for men, with at least one day per week which exceeds those limits.
 These criteria revealed a swell of high-risk drinking that has increased on pace with alcohol misuse.
 Their body of research also compared the rates of alcohol use disorders and high-risk drinking among various populations.

 According to the study, women and older adults showed significant increases in alcohol use in comparison to other groups.

-JAMA’s research revealed a startling increase in alcohol use among women, with high-risk drinking increasing nearly 60%, and alcohol use disorder increasing nearly 84%.
+JAMA’s research revealed a startling increase in alcohol use among women.
+High-risk drinking increased nearly 60% and AUDs increased nearly 84%.
 In addition to women, older adults also reported escalating levels of alcohol use.
-Among adults age 65 and older, high-risk drinking increased 65% while alcohol use disorders increased roughly 107%.
+Among adults age 65 and older, high-risk drinking increased 65% while AUDs increased roughly 107%.
 “Addiction is a disease that transcends gender, age, race, status, and even specific drugs,” stated Dr. Dyben.
-“It is important for us to consider whether the rates of alcohol use among women and older adults have actually increased, or if we are just beginning to uncover more of it.
-Both of these populations have historically had more barriers to treatment, including a greater degree of shame associated with substance use.
+“We must also consider whether the rates of use have actually increased, or if we are just beginning to uncover more of it.
+Both of these populations have historically had more barriers to treatment.
+These barriers including a greater degree of shame associated with substance use.
 It is possible that these populations have seen a reduction in these barriers which allow them to more freely admit how much they have actually been drinking.”

-The study’s authors concluded their research by stating that these numbers “highlight the urgency of educating the public, policymakers, and health care professionals about high-risk drinking and [alcohol use disorders], de-stigmatizing these conditions and encouraging those who cannot reduce their alcohol consumption on their own to seek treatment.”
+The study’s authors concluded their research by stating that these numbers “highlight the urgency of educating the public, policymakers, and healthcare professionals about high-risk drinking and [alcohol use disorders], de-stigmatizing these conditions and encouraging those who cannot reduce their alcohol consumption on their own to seek treatment.”